lawrencewang1/calhacks25/README.md

 - Check if JWT token is valid
 - Ensure `ALLOW_GUESTS=false` is set correctly
 - Clear browser localStorage and re-login

+**"Can't start the Find the AI game"**
+- Only the host can start; make sure you're the host of the lobby
+- You need at least 3 human players before start (AI is added automatically)
+- Games can only be started from the lobby state (not after already starting/ending)

 **"No module named 'flask'"**
 - Activate virtual environment